 What is product discovery and why is it important?

 Product discovery marks the beginning of a journey.
-It's a team's first vital step in ensuring product-market fit on their next idea or product iteration.
-Without a product discovery phase, teams lose clarity on their direction.
-It's the compass that guides product and design teams to success.
+It’s a team’s first vital step in ensuring product-market fit on their next idea or product iteration.
+Without a product discovery phase, product teams lose clarity on their direction.
+It’s the compass that guides product and delivery teams to success.

-Let's take a look at product discovery, discuss its importance, and share some best practices to ensure your team can successfully execute this phase of product development.
+Let’s take a look at the entire product discovery process, discuss its key points, and share some best practices to ensure your team can successfully execute this important aspect of product development.

 What is product discovery?